iambrainstorming/opinionated_observer/src/observation/rahul-gandhi-on-evm.md

 ## Time for Concrete Action

 Rahul Gandhi should not merely pretend to emulate Mahatma Gandhi’s moral leadership; he must also take decisive actions to uphold democratic principles.
-Concrete steps are necessary—be it demanding a return to paper ballots, pushing for EVM audits, or rallying opposition parties to collectively address this pressing issue.
+Concrete steps are necessary—be it demanding a return to paper ballots, pushing for EVM audits, compiling all the 17C forms and making them public for scrutiny of ballot counts or rallying opposition parties to collectively address this pressing issue.

 ## Conclusion